Silent invaders in the Galapagos Marine Reserve! A story of how we study them, through the COVID-19 pandemic…

 Placa número 2 (jaula completa) después de seis semanas de instalación.
 Foto por: William Bensted-Smith, FCD.

 Plate number 2 (full cage) after six weeks of deployment.
-Photo by William Bensted-Smith, CDF.

 After six weeks of deployment, plate 2 (full cage) shows visible progressive growth of sessile organisms.
 The presence of the following animals stands out: the invasive ascidians Didemnum perlucidum (white colonial sea squirt), Botrylloides niger (orange colonial sea squirt) and the invasive bryozoan Bugula neritina (purplish-brown bushy “moss animal”).
-A similar pattern has been observed in most of our plates in full cages, which is concerning due to the highly invasive behaviour that these three species present in the Galapagos and worldwide.
+A similar pattern has been observed in most of our plates in full cages, which is concerning due to the highly invasive behavior that these three species present in the Galapagos and worldwide.
 In fact, these are within the most notable introduced biofouling species currently present in the Galapagos (Carlton, Keith and Ruiz, 2019), which without doubt has important implications for conservation and management decision-making in the GMR.

 Placas número 19 (media jaula) y 26 (control) después de seis semanas de instalación.
 Fotos por: William Bensted-Smith, FCD.

 Plates number 19 (half cage) and 26 (control) after six weeks of deployment.
-Photos by William Bensted-Smith, CDF.

 The visual difference in plant and animal growth on plates 19 (half cage) and 26 (control) compared to full cage plates is evident, which again is most likely explained by predation.
 Plates 19 and 26 just like many other half cages and controls show traces of predation, which are likely left by fish.
-We have observed small and big fish eating organisms living on the dock’s lateral and lower surfaces, some even feeding with most of their bodies outside of the water to reach such organisms.
+We have observed small and big fish-eating organisms living on the dock’s lateral and lower surfaces, some even feeding with most of their bodies outside of the water to reach such organisms.

 Nobody thought that the world would suddenly have to stop for so long.
 Unexpectedly, we had to hide from a novel virus and leave our experiment halfway… I hope that the new world we are building during this crisis is less indifferent to the suffering of others, including nature.
 I hope we can all make better choices and change our lifestyles to more sustainable ones, so that one day, we don’t have to worry about some silent invaders taking over our seas or any species being taken out from their home ranges.
 Let’s survive this pandemic, healing ourselves and the planet.
 This might be our last chance to make things right.